robertwwalker/rexams-tutorial/README.md

 **Summary**: (enough to start)

-This Github page is intended to be a simple tutorial for using the "exams" R package to generate files, typically testbanks.
+This Github page is intended to be a simple tutorial for using the "exams" package in R to generate files, typically testbanks, for use in Canvas.

 These Rmd (Rmarkdown) files are to be used with the "exams" R package:\
 https://r-forge.r-project.org/R/?group_id=1337